• Menu

 ESN reels, euronymphing, trout fishing, nymphng, French nymphing, Scotland

 However all that said, the casting of the Clearwater that is a joy.
-When Euronymphing you can feel the weight of the nymphs on the back cast with a slight pause before pitching them upstream into the drift.
+When Euronymphing you can feel the weight of the nymphs on the back cast.
 It helps you get into a rhythm of effortless casting tangle free.
 This is something I always struggled with with other rods, feeling a little detached and sometimes missing the timing.

 Aesthetics Sage ESN vs Orvis Clearwater

 Both rods look great.
 Naturally the Sage has the edge.
-The cork on the Clearwater is standard grade, and if like me, you tend the attach your flies to the cork handle when walking to a different pool, you’ll find the handle can break up if not careful.
+The cork on the Clearwater is standard grade.
+As a result, it’s prone to flaking when you attach flies to the cork.
 The cork on the Sage is superior as are all the finishing and finesse of the rod.
 Nether rod has a clip for the fly, which is bloody annoying!
 I will probably install small rubber bands to both rods, or the cork will not last very long!
 The black nickel aluminum reel seat on the Orvis, is down locking and very effective.
 The SAGE has a Stealth Black anodized aluminum down-locking reel seat.
 The Orvis has a fighting butt.

 Feel of the Sage ESN vs Clearwater